MUST-Deep-Learning/KnowIt/result_structure.md

         - prediction : tensor[num_sample_in_batch, num_classes]
         - target : tensor[num_sample_in_batch, num_classes]

-    The *s_id* tensor contains sample specific unique ID's for each prediction point in the batch.
+    The *s_id* tensor contains sample specific unique (within the current split set) ID's for each prediction point in the batch.
     The *target* and *prediction* tensors represent the ground truths and model outputs for the relevant prediction points.

 #### 2. "IST" indices